 How can the Find dialog box show the previously searched string, not the word at the cursor?

 On the right side of the Find drop-down list box, click the > button to display a menu, and select the Custom.
-Click the > button again to display the menu again, and the select the Save as Default.
+Click the > button to display the menu again, and then select the Save as Default.

 How can I erase all the previous words in the Find box?

 Click Clear History in the bottom of the Customize dialog box, by choosing Customize under the Tools menu.
 If you want to delete only a certain item from the search history, select the item you want to delete in the Find drop-down list, then press ALT + DELETE.